spack/spack/lib/spack/docs/binary_caches.rst

 spack buildcache install <>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Install "build_cache" available on spack mirror.

 options:

--f : remove install directory if it exists before unpacking tarball -nv : don't verify package with gpg
+-f : remove install directory if it exists before unpacking tarball -y : answer yes to all to don't verify package with gpg questions
 <> : list of package specs or package hashes with leading /

 spack buildcache keys
 ^^^^^^^^^^^^^^^^^^^^^
+List public keys available on spack mirror.

 options:

 -i : trust the keys downloaded with prompt for each
--y : answer yes to all
+-y : answer yes to all trust all keys downloaded